oshov/college-work/README.md

-# test
-first github repo
+this repo contains work on colaboratory